 Magoosh Vocabulary Builder

-Alexa’s Magoosh Vocabulary Builder is a great tool to learn new words.
+Alexa’s Magoosh Vocabulary Builder is a great tool for learning new words.
 The skill will ask you a question and offer multiple answers to choose from.
-This is not only an entertaining skill but it also allows you to boost your vocabulary.
+This is not only an entertaining skill, but it also allows you to boost your vocabulary.

 Alexa, Open Jeopardy!

-You can play the same Jeopardy categories that you saw on the most recent episode!
-You can choose from an enormous range of categories such as travel, world history, pop culture, sports, and so many more.
+You can play the same Jeopardy categories that you saw in the most recent episode!
+You can choose from an enormous range of categories, such as travel, world history, pop culture, sports, and so many more.
 What a fine help to get a great GED education!

 You can experience that true Jeopardy! feeling as you’re responding, just like the contestants on the real show!
 The exciting “Double Jeopardy!” round is even giving you 6 (six) extra clues on weekdays, plus Sports Jeopardy! and Teen Jeopardy! on Sundays.

-To start, simply say these words “Alexa, open Jeopardy” and start playing.
+To start, simply say the words “Alexa, open Jeopardy,” and start playing.
 So if you want to enjoy more than 35 seasons of one of the most-watched quiz shows, enable this skill on Alexa and start playing today!

 Every day, Alexa’s “Question of the Day” skill will pose new trivia questions for you.
-It may be about science or literature, or arts and entertainment, You can collect points, earn bonus questions, play against other players, and learn new things, every single day!
+It may be about GED science or literature, or arts and entertainment; you can collect points, earn bonus questions, play against other players, and learn new things, every single day!